Culture, history and society

-Rachael Buckley and Paul Cook, along with Professor Brian Foster, Professor Brian MacCraith, Professor John Ellis and Professor Julian Jones, join the other esteemed members of the physics community who have received the highest honour IOP can bestow, and the 65 current Honorary Fellows.
+Rachael Buckley and Paul Cook, along with Professor Brian Foster, Professor Brian MacCraith, Professor John Ellis and Professor Julian Jones, join the other esteemed members of the physics community who have received the highest honour IOP can bestow, 65 current Honorary Fellows.

 There are many routes into a career in physics, and rewarding career options are open to everyone interested in the fascinating area of physical sciences.
 Rachael Buckley and Paul Cook are testament to this.